 I joined D Young & Co in 2012 with a background in life sciences.
 I enjoy making creative arguments, working at the forefront of innovation and helping our smaller clients to develop their business.

 I advise a range of clients on the drafting, prosecution, opposition and defence of patents.
-In particular, I’ve represented a number of companies in contentious proceedings before the European Patent Office (EPO).
-My current client focus is in the animal health, food and enzyme technology and pharmaceuticals industries.
+In particular, I’ve successfully represented a number of companies in contentious proceedings before the European Patent Office (EPO).
+My expertise is in the biotechnology and pharmaceuticals industries, with a particular focus on antisense oligonucleotides, antibodies, vaccines and gene editing.

 Before I joined D Young & Co, I completed a PhD in endothelial cell biology, focusing on small molecule inhibitors of pro-angiogenic signalling pathways.
 I’ve published a number of papers in peer-reviewed journals and I’ve presented my research at conferences across the globe.